bnvien/deep-photo-styletransfer-tf/README.md

 * [Scipy](https://www.scipy.org/)
 * [PyCUDA](https://pypi.python.org/pypi/pycuda) (used in smooth local affine)

 ***It is recommended to run the code on Google Colab, since you only need to install PyCUDA manually to setup.
-Check the provided Jupyter Notebook for a demo.***
+Check the provided Jupyter Notebook `Deep_photo_interior_design.ipynb` for a demo.***

 ### Download the VGG-19 model weights
 The VGG-19 model of tensorflow is adopted from [VGG Tensorflow](https://github.com/machrisaa/tensorflow-vgg) with few modifications on the class interface.
 The VGG-19 model weights is stored as .npy file and could be download from [Google Drive](https://drive.google.com/file/d/0BxvKyd83BJjYY01PYi1XQjB5R0E/view?usp=sharing) or [BaiduYun Pan](https://pan.baidu.com/s/1o9weflK).
 After downloading, copy the weight file to the **./vgg19** directory